 Minnesota law and School Board policy requires written proof of scheduled shots for students in grades K-12.
 If a child has a medical reason, or if his/her parents are conscientiously opposed to any or all of the scheduled shots, a legal exemption is available.
-To file an exemption, you must complete a form, which is provided by the school district.
-The form is also available on the Minnesota Department of Health’s Web site at http://www.health.state.mn.us/divs/idepc/immunize/pupilimzrec.pdf.
+To file an exemption, you must complete the exemption portion of the immunization form, which is provided by the school district.
+The form is also available on the Minnesota Department of Health’s Web site at http://www.health.state.mn.us/divs/idepc/immunize/index.html.

 The Minnesota Required Childhood Immunization Schedule can be found at http://www.health.state.mn.us/divs/idepc/immunize/arekidseng.pdf.